FreeBSD is a registered trademark of the FreeBSD Foundation.

 you are your own system administrator.
 Virtually everything you

-need to be root
+need to be root to do

 is system administration.
 Such responsibilities are not covered